pascomnet/documentation/site/content/endpoints/other/_index.en.md

 With pascom version 19.03 there is a new basic configuration **Empty Generic Profile**
 {{% /notice %}}

-Duplicate the basic configuration **Empty Generic Profile** and give it a name e.g. My Siemens Devices.
+Duplicate the basic configuration **Empty Generic Profile** and give it a name e.g. My Yealink Devices.
 Select the new basic configuration and click on
 {{< ui-button "Edit" >}} > {{< ui-button "Configuration" >}}.

 **You have to adapt the following code part to your device-parameters.
 The listed variables are used to automatically fill in the correct login/server data.**